Understanding Childhood: Social and Clinical Perspectives

 Standard rate from 13 April: £23

 Talk and panel event with the former children’s commissioner Sir Al Aynsley-Green and Psychotherapist Graham Music on the themes of their recent publications.
-Joining the speakers for the panel will be ACP Member and Child Psychotherapist, Rachel Melville-Thomas.
+Joining the speakers for the panel will be ACP Member and Child Psychotherapist, Rachel Melville-Thomas and Anne Alvarez.

 Adverse early experiences such as stress, trauma and abuse impact both the brain and body and nervous system.
 Systemic and social issues, such as poverty and inequality compound the effects on mental and physical health further, leaving children to suffer often long-term consequences on their development and mental and physical health.